kagaimiq/jl-uboot-tool/docs/usb-loader-v2.md

 #### UBOOT1.00 note

 Some chip's UBOOT1.00 implementation (starting from BR23 or so) accept the data in the MengLi-encrypted form.
 This is implemented by writing data into the target location and then decrypting it at the place.
 However the loaders for the same chips don't decrypt data!

-In some chips (starting from BR28 or so) the CRC argument is in big-endian instead of little-endian!
+Also they seem to ignore the CRC argument completely!!

 ### Read memory